Astro-Sean/finder_chart/README.md

 ## Usage

 To produce your own finder chart - edit the following block of code in create_finder_chart.py.
-The following code was used when producing a finder chart used in the follow-up of [SN2023fyq](arxiv_link_SN2023fyq).
+The following code was used when producing a finder chart used in the follow-up of [SN 2023fyq](https://arxiv.org/abs/2401.15148).

 ```python
 # For the filename and will be used as a label when pointing out the transient